sylumer/obsidian-templater-converters/.github/readme.md

 ### Prerequisites
-1. You have installed and are runnign [Obsidian](https://obsidian.md).
+1. You have installed and are running [Obsidian](https://obsidian.md).
 2. You have installed [the Templater plugin for Obsidian](obsidian://show-plugin?id=templater-obsidian).